SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 discussed [below](@ref VariableRateJumpSect) in which we have a new reaction added to the model with rate `p[2]*u[1]*u[4]` where `u[4]` is the solution of an ODE.
-In such models, you will also need to be more careful in setting boundary conditions as they must be valid for the full coupled system's dynamics.
+In such models, you will also need to be more careful in setting rate bounds as they must be valid for the full coupled system's dynamics.

 ## [Reducing Memory Use: Controlling Saving Behavior](@id save_positions_docs)